aaronsnoswell/mdp-extras/README.md

 Many existing APIs for specifying Markov Decision Processes (MDPs) are oriented toward RL applications, and lack many critical features that would allow them to be used for IRL.
-For example, the popular OpenAI `Gym` 'interface' does impose any structure on the transition dynamics, reward function, observation features etc.
+For example, the popular OpenAI `Gym` 'interface' doesn't impose any structure on the transition dynamics, reward function, observation features etc.
-While this makes the interface highly flexible, it also makes it largely useless when developing IRL algorithms (besides, it lacks any sort of documentation).
+While this makes the interface highly flexible, it also makes it largely useless for algorithm development.

 This utility library aims to provide a flexible way to specify MDP components such that they can be used in IRL applications.